 It would be difficult to find one soul who would pass a divine cuppa of rich masala chai.
 Infused with cardamom, masala chai makes you feel like royalty.
-It is no wonder then that this royal-tea is extremely popular in India.
+It is no wonder then that this royal tea is extremely popular in India.
 These small triangular-shaped seed pods are more than just flavour.
 Their spindle-shaped form is a willowy covering containing small, black seeds.
 The spice belongs to the Zingiberaceae family.
 Besides its customary use in sweets and mithai, it is added as a special seasoning to savoury preparations and gravies too.
 It gives a dish its unique and exquisite aroma.

 With a rightful title of ‘queen of spice’ cardamom is a much sought-after condiment making it the third most expensive spice worldwide but only after vanilla and saffron.
 Farming of this condiment is known to be lucrative.

 Cardamom or cardamom/cardamomum is made from the seeds of different types of plants in the genera, Elettaria (fresh, green and small) and Amomum subulatum (black/dark brown, dried and bigger than green elaichi).
 Amomum, well-known as badi eliachi is used more in savoury dishes like biryani and other Mughlai cuisines.
-From these two varieties of cardamom, the green cardamom is more in demand than badi elaichi, also called Nepal cardamom.
+Of these two varieties of cardamom, green cardamom is more in demand than badi elaichi, also called Nepal cardamom.

 Setting it apart

 Known as a mood lifter, its broad consumption goes beyond culinary preparations.
 Besides its extensive use in the preparation of delectable dishes, it is widely used as a natural mouth freshener.